Jørgen Buhl Rasmussen

 Born 1962.
 Member of the Nomination and Remuneration Committee and of the Innovation Committee.
 Member of the Board since 2017.
 Elected for one year at a time.

 Member: European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Broad international commercial experience within sales and marketing, emerging markets, innovation pipeline management and sustainability.

-Born 1954.
-Professor at the Royal Institute of Technology (Sweden) and the Technical University of Denmark (DTU).
-Member of the Board since 2007.
+Born 1981.
+Professor, Microbiology at the Technical University of Denmark (DTU).
+Member of the Innovation Committee.
 Elected for one year at a time.

 Anders Hentze Knudsen

 Born 1959.
 Employee representative.

 Born 1966.
 Member of the Innovation Committee.
 Employee representative.